The links to the respective websites

 In Germany, public debt will have doubled from EUR 1.2 trillion in 2000 to EUR 2.4 trillion by 2023.

-We've all been on board the Titanic since around 1970.
+We've all been on board the Titanic since about 1970.

-We rammed the iceberg around 20 years ago - the climate problem has long been a reality.
+About 20 years ago, we rammed the iceberg – the climate problem has long been a reality.

-But instead of taking decisive action, we are arguing about who should foot the bill for the food.
+But instead of acting decisively, we argue about who should pay the bill for the food.

-Shouldn't we finally start to repair or at least contain the damage?
+Shouldn't we finally start repairing or at least containing the damage?

-If we don't, the bills will be redundant,
+If we don't manage to do that, the bills will be superfluous,

-because there will be no one to pay them.
+because there will be no one who can pay them.

 If you find any errors, we are grateful for any advice.